The Boat that Hacked TV

 We are very excited to announce that at MIPCube 2012 there is going to be a special hack event on a boat.

-We ran The Boat that Hacked TV, where programmers, designers and people with ideas worked together intensively to create new app prototypes over a 48 hr period.
+A hack day is an event where programmers, designers and people with ideas work together intensively to create new app prototypes over a 48 hr period.

-The MIPCube TV Hack Day focused on exploring the next generation of TV related applications.
-Tapping into the wealth of open APIs on the web, developers worked with designers and industry people to explore what is possible — and to perhaps stumble upon something that could be insanely great.
+The MIPCube TV Hack Day will focus on exploring the next generation of TV related applications.
+Tapping into the wealth of open APIs on the web, developers will work with designers and industry people to explore what is possible — and to perhaps stumble upon something that could be insanely great.

 TV is in disruption and the days of traditional TV watching are numbered.